Moein-Riazi/phone_price_divar/README.md

 3.If you want to change the config only run starter again.

 4.If you need to update database of price and phones only execute "./starter -p" **-p is option that acts as permanent

+5.If you want to see all URLs that fit your budget only execute "./starter -v" and enter your budget. ;)